Can You Get Insurance with a Suspended License?

 Apply for a hardship or limited license

-If your license is suspended, most insurance companies won’t insure you.
+The majority of insurance companies will not insure you if your license is suspended.
 However, if you have a restricted or hardship license, they might.
 States have different laws about this.
-To see if you qualify to apply for a restricted or hardship driver’s license, contact the Department of Motor Vehicles in your state.
+To see if you qualify to apply for a restricted or hardship driver’s license, contact the department of motor vehicles in your state.

 Get affordable insurance

 Average premiums for high-risk drivers are among the highest, and not all insurance providers will cover them.
-You can find the best deal on auto insurance with a suspended license by comparing quotes.
+By comparing quotes, you can get the best deal on auto insurance for people with suspended licenses.

 Final Thought

-To get the common cost of car insurance after your insurance expires which could lead to a suspended license, researchers have gathered sample rates for drivers in New York and Pennsylvania from three major providers at three intervals.
+To get the common cost of car insurance after your insurance expires, which could lead to a suspended license, researchers have gathered sample rates for drivers in New York and Pennsylvania from three major providers at three intervals.
 This may include no lapse in coverage, a short lapse (less than 30 days), and a long lapse (more than 30 days).
 Your rates will also be affected by the circumstances surrounding the suspension of your license.
+For instance, having a DUI would affect your rates even after your license is restored.